Mass-Disaster Casework: 9/11 WTC, 2004 Tsunami and Indian Cases

 The Thai government, recognising that it lacked the domestic DVI capacity to identify thousands of foreign nationals, requested INTERPOL assistance within days.
 The Thai Tsunami Victim Identification (TTVI) operation was established in January 2005 under Royal Thai Police leadership with INTERPOL coordination.
 The mortuary operations were based at Wat Bang Muang in Phang Nga province, adjacent to the worst-affected coastal areas, and at the Thai Forensic Science Institute in Bangkok.

-The TTVI operation received DVI teams from more than 30 countries, including teams from the Netherlands, Australia, the United Kingdom, Sweden, Germany, France, Austria, the United States, Japan, and Australia.
+The TTVI operation received DVI teams from more than 30 countries, including teams from the Netherlands, Australia, the United Kingdom, Sweden, Germany, France, Austria, the United States, and Japan.
 The Australian Federal Police DVI team, the Netherlands NFI team, and the Swedish National Forensic Centre team played significant early roles in establishing the mortuary and evidence management protocols.
 The scale was extraordinary: the mortuary at Wat Bang Muang at one point held over 2,000 unidentified bodies, with DVI teams from different countries working simultaneously on victims from their respective national missing-persons lists.

 The osteological component of the TTVI operation was significant for several reasons.
 Many victims had been in the water for extended periods before recovery, producing soft-tissue decomposition that left osteological evidence as the primary biological indicator.
 Skeletal survey for biological profiling (sex, age, stature) was routinely performed.
 The international victim pool included victims from Scandinavia, Germany, Australia, and other countries with populations substantially different from the Thai reference population, requiring that the forensic anthropologists apply population-appropriate biological-profile methods rather than defaulting to Thai reference data.